 Most kids with ADHD need lots of physical contact.
 Love them by touching them, hugging them, tickling them, and wrestling with them.

-Make a game of practicing motor activities that will stimulate your child in his development.
-For example, for younger kids, skipping to music, playing catch or tossing a bean bag at a stack of blocks improves coordination and the ability to follow directions without frustration, giving the child more self-confidence as well.
-Children with ADHD may have problems in motor coordination so these tips can make a big difference.
+For example, for younger kids, skipping to music, playing catch or tossing a bean bag at a stack of blocks improves coordination and the ability to follow directions without frustration.
+These simple activities can make a big difference.

 Remember, ADHD is a “brain difference.”